 The measure of success for teams is not how careful they are to avoid conflict.
 The measure of success is how quickly, courageously, and effectively they respond.

 Here are keys to effective conflict management for teams in order to move from disruption to progress.

 The fastest way to defuse conflict and get to a meaningful resolution is to bring it out into the light where everyone can see, discuss and negotiate.

-Transparency is not necessarily a skill or value that has been rewarded in many organizations in the past, but transparency, when it is a team norm, allows teams to adjust on the fly.
+It’s not a skill or value that has been rewarded in many organizations, but transparency—when it is a team norm—allows teams to adjust on the fly.

 Obviously, the opposite of holding back.
 Leaning in is the willingness to step up, to go first, to take responsibility and invite engagement.

-And here are relationship qualities that create a team culture that excels at healthy, constructive interaction.
+And here are relationship qualities that create a culture that excels at healthy, constructive interaction.

-- Willingness.
-For team members, the willingness to stretch outside their comfort zone, to take unfamiliar risks, to not know how best to respond and respond anyway, trusting it will lead to an effective conclusion.
+Willingness: The willingness to stretch outside my comfort zone, to take unfamiliar risks, to not know how best to respond and respond anyway, trusting it will lead to an effective conclusion.
+Not waiting.

-When we talk to teams about their most outstanding successes, in the course of telling the stories they will inevitably point to individual contributions and each of those examples is an example of leadership in action on behalf of the team.
+If we interview teams about their most outstanding successes, in the course of telling the stories they will point to individual contributions and each of those is an example of leadership in action on behalf of the team.